Flat Holography & Holographic Renormalization: Scalar Field: Holographic renormalization of the free scalar action

 the on-shell action diverges exponentially in the same way indicated in \eqref{eq:divergence}.

-The steps of the holographic renormalization procedure lead to the Hamilton--Jacobi equation in the form of the Riccati equation \eqref{eq:GeneralRiccati}, which is the same as \eqref{eq:RiccatiVR}, except for the mass term, i.e.
+The steps of the holographic renormalization procedure lead to the Hamilton-Jacobi equation in the form of the Riccati equation \eqref{eq:GeneralRiccati}, which is the same as \eqref{eq:RiccatiVR}, except for the mass term, i.e.

 The discussion of the solution of $f$ also proceeds unobstructed exactly as in the massless case and we can simply conclude that the renormalized on-shell action is \eqref{eq:SOnShellTRfreq}.
 The difference to the massless case is only captured by the different $\beta_\pm$ and hence the renormalized on-shell action and the canonical momentum read, in frequency space, explicitly as